Line Bundles on The First Drinfeld Covering

 splits, and $M \cong K \oplus I$.
 Finally, $K$ is also finitely generated, being a homomorphic image of $M$, and $K \subset R^{n-1}$, so the result follows by induction. \end{proof}

-We remark that this property actually characterises B\'{e}zout domains among integral domains.
-Indeed, if $I$ is a finitely generated ideal of an integral domain $R$ which satisfies the above property then $I$ is free, but also $I \subset R$, so by passing to the fraction field of $R$, $I$ must have rank $1$, and thus $I$ is principal.
-This property is analogous to the following property of PID's (which are exactly the Noetherian B\'{e}zout domains): a commutative ring $R$ is a PID if and only if every submodule of a free module is free.
+We note that this property actually characterises B\'{e}zout domains among integral domains.
+Indeed, if $I$ is a finitely generated ideal of an integral domain $R$ which satisfies the above property, then $I$ is free, but also $I \subset R$, so by passing to the fraction field of $R$, we see that $I$ must have rank $1$, and thus $I$ is principal.
+This property is analogous to the following property of PIDs (which are exactly the Noetherian B\'{e}zout domains): a commutative ring $R$ is a PID if and only if every submodule of a free module is free.

-\begin{thm} Let $\fX$ be a smooth connected one-dimensional quasi-Stein rigid analytic space, with $\Pic(\fX) = 0$.
+\begin{thm} Let $\fX$ be a smooth connected $1$-dimensional quasi-Stein rigid analytic space, with $\Pic(\fX) = 0$.
 Then any vector bundle on $\fX$ is of the form $\OO_{\fX}^n$ for some $n \geq 0$. \end{thm}

 \begin{proof} If $\fX$ is as above, the ring $R \coloneqq \OO_{\fX}(\fX)$ is an integral domain.
-The global sections functor defines an equivalence of categories between vector bundles on $\fX$, and finitely generated projective modules over $R$ \cite[Prop.
-1.1.13]{BSX}.
+The global sections functor defines an equivalence of categories between vector bundles on $\fX$ and finitely generated projective modules over $R$; see \cite[Proposition~1.13]{BSX}.
 In particular, $\Pic(R) = 0$, and we are reduced to showing that any finitely generated projective module over $R$ is free.
-The ring $R$ is a Pr\"{u}fer domain \cite[1.1.8]{BSX}, and because $\Pic(R) = 0$, $R$ is furthermore a B\'{e}zout domain.
-Then we can conclude, as for such rings any finitely generated projective module is free, by Lemma \ref{bezoutlemma}. \end{proof} \begin{cor} Any vector bundle on $\Omega^1$ is of the form $\OO_{\Omega^1}^n$, for some $n \geq 0$. \end{cor}
+The ring $R$ is a Pr\"{u}fer domain, see \cite[Corollary~1.8]{BSX}, and because $\Pic(R) = 0$, the ring $R$ is furthermore a B\'{e}zout domain.
+Then we can conclude, as for such rings any finitely generated projective module is free, by Lemma~\ref{bezoutlemma}. \end{proof}